-For a more formal definition of resolution, let us assume that the observed events are classified into a finite number of classes, marked by $O_i$ .
-If each observed class $O_i$ is preceded by a distinctly different forecast class $F_i$ , the forecast system is said to have perfect resolution.
-Conversely, if the forecast is the same prior to each observed class $O_i$ (i.e., the forecasts do not vary, $F_i$ =F for all i), or if the forecasts vary but the observed frequency distribution $o_i$ following the issuance of different forecasts $F_i$ is the same (i.e., $o_i$ =c, the climatological distribution, for all i), the forecast system has no resolution at all.
+For a more formal definition of resolution, let us assume that the observed events are classified into a finite number of classes, marked by O_i .
+If each observed class O_i is preceded by a distinctly different forecast class F_i , the forecast system is said to have perfect resolution.
+Conversely, if the forecast is the same prior to each observed class O_i (i.e., the forecasts do not vary, $F_i = F$ for all i), or if the forecasts vary but the observed frequency distribution o_i following the issuance of different forecasts F_i is the same (i.e., $o_i = c$, the climatological distribution, for all i), the forecast system has no resolution at all.

-Resolution in a forecast system can be measured by the degree of separation among the frequency distributions of observed events (oi), conditioned on different forecast classes (Fi).
-In practice, this can be achieved by comparing the observed frequency distributions (oi), constructed from observed events that follow different forecast classes, to the overall climatological distribution of observations (c, that is the reference for a forecast system with no resolution).
+Resolution in a forecast system can be measured by the degree of separation among the frequency distributions of observed events (o_i), conditioned on different forecast classes (F_i).
+In practice, this can be achieved by comparing the observed frequency distributions (o_i), constructed from observed events that follow different forecast classes, with the overall climatological distribution of observations (c, that is the reference for a forecast system with no resolution).
 Different measures of resolution are based on various methods for carrying out this comparison.

-3. Some characteristics of forecast attributes
+22.3 Some characteristics of forecast attributes

-i) Reliability and resolution are two independent attributes.
-Reliability is concerned only with the statistical consistency between each class of forecasts Fi and the corresponding distribution of observations oi that follow such forecasts, whereas resolution is not affected at all by this consistency.
-On the other hand, resolution reflects how well different forecast classes can separate cases with different subsequent observed events, whereas reliability is unaffected by this property of forecast systems.
+(a) Reliability and resolution are two independent attributes.
+Reliability is concerned only with the statistical consistency between each class of forecasts F_i and the corresponding distribution of observations o_i that follow such forecasts, whereas resolution is not affected at all by this consistency.
+By contrast, resolution reflects how well different forecast classes can separate cases with different subsequent observed events, whereas reliability is unaffected by this property of forecast systems.

 While the format and the actual values used by a forecast system are irrelevant to its resolution, they are critical for its reliability.
-On the other hand, a forecast system with perfect reliability does not necessarily have good resolution.
+By contrast, a forecast system with perfect reliability does not necessarily have good resolution.
 Two examples are interesting to note here.
-A forecast system always issuing the observed climatological distribution has perfect reliability and no resolution by definition, while a system using forecast anomalies that are systematically reversed compared to observed anomalies would have perfect resolution but no reliability.
+A forecast system always issuing the observed climatological distribution has perfect reliability and no resolution by definition, while a system using forecast anomalies that are systematically reversed compared with observed anomalies would have perfect resolution but no reliability.

-ii) In principle, reliability can always be statistically "enforced" or corrected.
+- (b) In principle, reliability can always be statistically 'enforced' or corrected.
 This is true as long as both the forecast and observed systems are stationary in time, and there is a long enough record of forecast-observed data pairs.
 This is because reliability reflects only the statistical consistency between forecast and observed distributions.
-All one has to do to achieve the desired consistency is to replace the forecasts in a given forecast class with the frequency distribution of observations that follow such forecasts.

-iii) Unlike reliability, resolution cannot be improved by statistically correcting the forecasts so they follow the distribution of ensuing verifying observations.
+All one has to do to achieve the desired consistency is to replace the forecasts in a given forecast class with the frequency distribution of observations that follow such forecasts. - (c) Unlike reliability, resolution cannot be improved by statistically correcting the forecasts so they follow the distribution of ensuing verifying observations.
 This is because resolution does not depend on statistical consistency.
-Resolution reflects the inherent value of forecast systems, and can be improved only through the modification of the forecast scheme based on additional knowledge about the temporal evolution of the observed system.

-iv) Reliability and resolution, as defined above, are general attributes of forecast systems.
+Resolution reflects the inherent value of forecast systems, and can be improved only through the modification of the forecast scheme based on additional knowledge about the temporal evolution of the observed system. - (d) Reliability and resolution, as defined above, are general attributes of forecast systems.
 They can be interpreted for systems generating forecasts of any type, such as single value, categorical, or probabilistic.